 Any event which has a significant impact on our lives is worthy of commemorating.
 Remembering them helps us better prepare for the future.
 If the event is positive, like obtaining a degree, it helps us remember what it took to achieve it.
 If the event is negative, it can help us change our behavior so that we don’t repeat it or help us manage the effect, such as the loss of a loved one.

-Significant life events are benchmarks of change and transition.
-Memorializing these is a way of rooting our lives and preparing us for the future.
-Our modern culture has attempted to remove these from our lives.
+These events are spiritual rites of passage.
+Many ancient cultures had rituals marking these points, but our modern culture has attempted to remove these from our lives.
 It makes you wonder why?

 Cultural Rites of Passage

 Ancient cultures use these transition points and milestones as glue for the culture.
-They developed rites for people as they ascended through various phases.
 They had rites to celebrate every kind of transition from childhood to adulthood.
 These were opportunities to rally and celebrate.
 They also provided both examples of acceptable and unacceptable behavior.

-For example, when a leader steps down to give authority to another, there is a ceremony to honor his service.
-This marks the transition of their power to the successor.
-There were rites for different offices and authority, from warrior to a healer.
-These cultural rites differ depending on the cultural narrative.
+For example, when a leader steps down to give another authority, there is a ceremony to honor his service.
+It marks the transition of their power to the successor.
+And, these cultural rites differ depending on culture and situation.